Wentong-DST/self-critical/README.md

 The latest topdown and att2in2 model can achieve 1.12 Cider score on Karpathy's test split after self-critical training.

-This is based on ruotian's [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch) repository.
+This is based on Ruotian's [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch) repository.

 ## Requirements
 Python 2.7 (because there is no [coco-caption](https://github.com/tylin/coco-caption) version for python 3)